sjokagyi/ansible_tutorial/terraform/server_3/README.md

-# Terraform Cofiguration For Target Server 3
+# Terraform Configuration For Target Server 3